Environmental Sustainability

 Climate Change Response

 Wafer Works has established internal control and audit systems, as well as risk management measures.
 Due to global warming leading to extreme weather events and the rising awareness of environmental conservation, energy efficiency, safety, and health, the Company has striven to fulfill its corporate social responsibility to establish a foothold in the industry.
-Following the framework of the Task Force on Climate-related Financial Disclosures (TCFD), Wafer Works' response can be categorized into governance, strategy, risk management, indicators, and targets.
-Sustainable Development Committee members identify climate-related risks and opportunities, formulate response strategies, and report to the Board of Directors annually.
+Following the framework of the Task Force on Climate related Financial Disclosures (TCFD), Wafer Works' response can be categorized into governance, strategy, risk management, indicators, and targets.
+Sustainable Development Committee members identify climate related risks and opportunities, formulate response strategies, and report to the Board of Directors annually.
 The Board of Directors oversees the effectiveness of implementation.

 Climate-related Impacts